WICG/fenced-frame/OpaqueSrc.md

-1. Mapping of a urn::uuid to an actual ad url
+1. Mapping of a urn:uuid to an actual ad url
-2. Making sure that the urn::uuid is not deterministic or known to the JS environment executing ad-tech provided JS.
+2. Making sure that the urn:uuid is not deterministic or known to the JS environment executing ad-tech provided JS.
 This is to make sure that the bits in the URN are not used to convey information back to the embedding page.
-3. Returning the urn::uuid to the calling JS which can then use it to create a fenced frame.
+3. Returning the urn:uuid to the calling JS which can then use it to create a fenced frame.
 4. The browser is responsible for mapping the fenced frame src to an actual ad and rendering it.